Get the code and spinup your development VM $ git clone https://github.com/NREL/api-umbrella.git $ cd api-umbrella $ docker-compose up

 src/api-umbrella/admin-ui: The admin user interface which utilizes the administrative APIs provided by the web-app.

 api-umbrellacommand line tool.

 src/api-umbrella/proxy: The custom reverse proxy where API requests are validated before being allowed to the underlying API backend.

 test: Proxy tests and integration tests for the entire API Umbrella stack.

 Making Code Changes¶

-This development VM runs the various components in "development" mode, which typically means any code changes you make will immediately be reflected.
-However, this does mean this development VM will run API Umbrella slower than in production.
+This development environment runs the various components in “development” mode, which typically means any code changes you make will immediately be reflected.
+However, this does mean this development environment will run API Umbrella slower than in production.

 While you can typically edit files and see your changes, for certain types of application changes, you may need to restart the server processes.
 There are two ways to restart things if needed:

 # Quick: Reload most server processes by executing a reload command: docker-compose exec app api-umbrella reload # Slow: Fully restart everything: docker-compose stop docker-compose up